HaydnZK/Research-and-Methodology/CMMC/README.md

 #### **Core Operational Pillars**
 The 9 requirements within this family are grouped into three primary operational areas:
 * **Baseline Configurations**: You must create and maintain documented blueprints (baselines) for all types of systems in your environment, such as standard laptops, firewalls, and cloud servers.
 These baselines establish standard security settings, approved software lists, and required encryption types.
-* **Change Control and Governance**: Changes to systems cannot happen on a whim.
+* **Change Control and Governance**: Changes to systems can't happen on a whim.
 Any modification to your infrastructure, such as upgrading a core software application or editing firewall rules, must follow a formal process: request, review, approve, test, and document.
 * **Least Functionality (System Hardening)**: Your systems must be configured to do only what is necessary for business operations.
 This requires disabling or removing unnecessary software, protocols, apps, and physical ports, such as blocking USB mass storage devices, to shrink the network's attack surface.

 #### **Critical Technical Controls**
 Failing to implement these controls triggers severe -3 and -5 point deductions in your SPRS score.
 The high-value technical requirements include:
 * **Establish Baseline Configurations (3.4.1)**: Developing a formal System Security Plan (SSP) attachment or registry that explicitly lists the approved operating systems, patch levels, and configuration settings for all CUI-handling devices.
-* **Enforce Least Functionality (3.4.6 / 3.4.7)**: Configuring systems to automatically block unapproved software execution (application whitelisting) and restricting user rights so standard employees cannot install unapproved apps or browser extensions.
+* **Enforce Least Functionality (3.4.6 / 3.4.7)**: Configuring systems to automatically block unapproved software execution (application whitelisting) and restricting user rights so standard employees can't install unapproved apps or browser extensions.
 * **Restricting User-Installed Software (3.4.8)**: Enforcing strict software policies and technical blocks preventing non-administrative users from installing any software on machines that process or store CUI.

 #### **What Auditors Look For (Evidence Collection)**